-- 1/4 cup water (may need to add more after dressing is chilled to make it pourable)
+- ¼ cup (57 g) water – may need to add more water after dressing has chilled to make it pourable.

-- Place berries and vinegar into a micro-wave safe bowl no smaller than 1 quart-size.
-Microwave for 4 minutes on HIGH (add a minute if berries are frozen).
-No stirring necessary.
+- If you want to cook the strawberries: Place berries and vinegar into a microwave-safe bowl no smaller than one quart-size.
+Microwave for 4-5 minutes on HIGH (add a minute if berries are frozen).
+No stirring is necessary.